Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ### Step 1: In manifestGenerate.prop, set CreateCollectionManifest to "ManyItemsPerFolder"

     # Create Collection Manifest - An individual manifest will be generated for each subfolder
-    # and registered in a collection level manifest
-    #  - NoCollection: No collection manifest will be created (default)
-    #  - OneItemPerFolder: Only one item per folder, use item name for folder name
-    #  - ManyItemsPerFolder: Many items will exist per folder
-    #CreateCollectionManifest: NoCollection
-    #CreateCollectionManifest: OneItemPerFolder
     CreateCollectionManifest: ManyItemsPerFolder

 +++